 # Concatenation # Output: (1, 2, 3, 4, 5, 6) print((1, 2, 3) + (4, 5, 6)) # Repeat # Output: ('Repeat', 'Repeat', 'Repeat') print(("Repeat",) * 3)

 As discussed above, we cannot change the elements in a tuple.
-That also means we cannot delete or remove items from a tuple.
+It means that we cannot delete or remove items from a tuple.

-But deleting a tuple entirely is possible using the keyword del.
+Deleting a tuple entirely, however, is possible using the keyword del.

 Methods that add items or remove items are not available with tuple.
 Only the following two methods are available.